robertgv/chatgpt-aws/README.md

 Make sure that the user that you have created in AWS have access to Amazon S3, Amazon Transcribe and Amazon Polly.

-I hope you enjoy it as much as I did when I was building and playing with this services.
-I think these state of the art technologies have a lot of opportunities/potential and when we use all of them together the results are AWSome!
+I hope you enjoy it as much as I did when I was building and playing with these services.
+I think these state-of-the-art technologies have a lot of opportunities/potential and when we use all of them together the results are AWSome!

 If you have any question, suggestion or comment please feel free to add them on the comments or contact me directly! :)